GianMen91/tinder_for_movies/README.md

 ## Overview

-**Tinder for Movies** is a Flutter application that allows users to discover movies in an engaging, Tinder-like experience.
+Tinder for Movies is a **Flutter** application that allows users to discover movies in an engaging, Tinder-like experience.
 Users can swipe right to add movies to their favorites or swipe left to skip them.
-The app features Firebase Authentication for secure login and logout, and stores user preferences in Firestore.
-The interface includes a horizontally scrollable movie list organized by categories (All, Favourites, Drama, Action), and a swipe interface to quickly interact with movie suggestions.
+The app features **Firebase Authentication** for secure login and logout, and stores user preferences in **Firestore**.
+The interface includes a horizontally scrollable movie list organized by categories (All, My List, Drama, Action), and a swipe interface to quickly interact with movie suggestions.

 ## Screenshots